Hack My Bot Writeup for Beginners (PwnMe 2025 CTF)

 Table of Contents

 Hey!
-Today we will be exploring Hack The Bot 1 and 2 together, a lovely 2-part web challenge that came up in the recent PwnMe 2025 CTF and had ~11 solves towards the end of the competition.
+Today we will be exploring Hack My Bot 1 and 2 together, a lovely 2-part web challenge that came up in the recent PwnMe 2025 CTF and had ~11 solves towards the end of the competition.
 I solved it with my teammate @qlashx.

 I will be covering some of the methodology to approach similar challenges while discussing topics such as Cross-Site Scripting (XSS), Same-origin Policy (SOP), WebSockets and more, trying to be beginner-friendly throughout.